Dumfriesshire (Scottish Parliament constituency): Constituency boundaries and council area

 Dumfries and Galloway is represented in the Scottish Parliament by two constituencies: Dumfriesshire and Galloway and West Dumfries.
 Dumfriesshire covers the eastern part of the council area.
 The town of Dumfries is divided between the two constituencies.

-The electoral wards in the Dumfriesshire constituency are listed below.
-All of these wards are part of Dumfries and Galloway:
+The seat remained largely unchanged following the Second Periodic Review of Scottish Parliament Boundaries undertaken by Boundaries Scotland ahead of the 2026 Scottish Parliament election, although there was a minor amendment to alter the section of the boundary with Galloway and West Dumfries that follows the River Nith: previously this had followed the riverbank, the review moved this to the centre of the river to align with ward boundaries.
+The electoral wards of Dumfries and Galloway Council used in the current creation of Clydesdale are: